joelhi/imlet-rs/README.md

 ## Example Usage

-Here’s a simple example demonstrating how to use ImLET to create a model combining a sphere and a gyroid:
+Here’s a simple example demonstrating how to use Imlet to create a model combining a sphere and a gyroid:

 ```rust
 use imlet::{BoundingBox, Vec3, ImplicitModel, Sphere, Gyroid, Thickness, Intersection, Viewer};